tumri/Newzer/README.md

 * Articles are be able to be reported for inappropriate content before they are approved.
 Admins/Mods are then see these reported articles in a sepearate reported article feed.
 Comments are also be able to be reported for inappropriate content and put into a separate reported comment feed for Admins/Mods.

+* Optimized for Turbolinks compatibility.

 -----

 ***Future Plans(2.0):***

 * The frontend should be reimplemented using Ember to cut down on page loads and provide a better UX.
+Alternatively, waiting for Turbolinks 3 and ActionCable may end up being a better option over redoing everything.

 * A voting system should be implemented so that "Featured" articles are automatically flagged as such after reaching a certain popularity threshold.